TRAIN HARD

 MASTERY: This drill is designed to maintain your mastery.

-SUGGESTED DRILLS:
+DRILLS:

 DEFENDER

-MASTERY: You were safe and deliberate in all your actions?
-Depending on the training area, this drill should not take longer than 15-20 seconds.
+STANDARDS: You were safe and deliberate in all your actions?
 After the area is confirmed safe, was the rifle unloaded and the chamber cleared?

 **Rifle configurations will vary.
 Tailor this drill to match your configuration.

-COMPETITION SHOOTERS:
+COMPETITION DRILLS:

-All three drills use dummy rounds and require loading before the drill and unloading after the drill.
+Set up mock stages that resemble a 3 GUN or a USPSA match.
+Both drills use dummy rounds and require loading before the drill and unloading after the drill.

-SUGGESTED DRILLS:
+DRILLS:

 COMPETITION